tensorflow/tensorflow/g3doc/Dialects/Affine.md

 operation ::= ssa-id `=` `affine.apply` affine-map dim-and-symbol-use-list
 ```

-The `affine.apply` instruction applies an
+The `affine.apply` operation applies an
 [affine mapping](../LangRef.md#affine-expressions) to a list of SSA values,
 yielding a single SSA value.
 The number of dimension and symbol arguments to
 affine.apply must be equal to the respective number of dimensional and symbolic
-inputs to the affine mapping; the `affine.apply` instruction always returns one
+inputs to the affine mapping; the `affine.apply` operation always returns one
 value.
 The input operands and result must all have 'index' type.

 Example: